team-Appa/review-service/README.md

 # Katar-a Center

 Web application for guitar shopping.
-This is the customer reviews module in this project
+This is the customer reviews module in this project.
+This a project mainly focuson backend optimization.
+With load-balancer and database optimization.
+This service can achieve 1000 RPS (requests per second) and 0% error rate on AWS EC2 t2.micro instace.

 ## Usage